Teewaii/Maize-Leaf-Disease-Detection-Using-Transfer-Learning/README.md

 # Maize-Leaf-Disease-Detection-Using-Transfer-Learning
 The aim of this study is to implement, evaluate, and compare the performance of different pre-trained models (via transfer learning) and a custom CNN model in detecting and classifying maize leaf diseases.

-AIMS AND OBJECTIVES:
+<h3>AIMS AND OBJECTIVES:</h3>
-<h4>The aim of this study is to implement, evaluate, and compare the performance of different pre-trained models (via transfer learning) and a custom CNN model in detecting and classifying maize leaf diseases.</h4>
+The aim of this study is to implement, evaluate, and compare the performance of different pre-trained models (via transfer learning) and a custom CNN model in detecting and classifying maize leaf diseases.

 <h2>The objectives to the aim are as follows;</h2>